wgopar/usd-conversions-agent/README.md

 ### Currency data

-The USD conversion entrypoint pulls live rates from `https://open.er-api.com/v6/latest/USD` and falls back to the public `fawazahmed0/currency-api` snapshot when the primary source is unavailable.
-Both sources are keyless, so no API credentials are required for local development.
+Live USD rates come from `https://open.er-api.com/v6/latest/USD`, with a fallback to the public `fawazahmed0/currency-api` snapshot when the primary source is unavailable.
+Both sources are keyless.
+The market-summary entrypoint simply layers an AxLLM-generated narrative on top of the same data.